 Yesterday morning we caught the sunrise on Drummond Island through the sailboat beside us, slipped the lines, crossed our last big stretch of Lake Huron, and returned to mainland U.S.A.
-Our next island marina probably will be on Boot Key.
+Our next island marina probably will be on Vaca Key.

 One of us wanted to go straight to Cheboygan, mostly because it’s a fun word to say.
 Unfortunately Cheboygan was out of the way.
 Cheboygan.
 We’ll just have to settle for saying it.
 Cheboygan.

 Mackinaw (pronounced just as one might expect) City isn’t much fun to say, but it’s on our way to Chicago so that’s where we went.
 Great day on Lake Huron, right until we reached the Straits of Mackinac.
 (Mackinac is pronounced exactly the same as Mackinaw.
 There’s some really goofy etymology up in these strange lands.)
 Wind wasn’t the problem.
 Current wasn’t the problem.
 Ferries were the problem.
 Wake-throwing SOBs were right on our line to the marina and weren’t too worried about it.
 At one point one of us wanted to hold a phone to video the troughs that were tossing spray over the pilothouse when we plowed into them, but the other one said something to the effect of “keep both hands on the wheel and both eyes on the ferries” but with a bit more color and insistence.
 The point is that we have no video.
 But we got to the City Marina safely, so there’s that.

 If you think the ferries only jack with boaters during the day, you’d be wrong.
 Long after bedtime they zipped in and out, rocking us in our slip like Galloping Gertie in the wind.
 Even at no-wake speeds in the no-wake zone 50 yards off our beam, they churned up wake.
 Does this look like no wake?
 Nope.